-Our experience is that this new staggered arrival times system is working well.
+Our experience is that this new staggering arrival times system is working well.
 If you attend at your allotted time you will not normally have to wait long for your case to be called, and you will be able to maintain social distancing measures.

 The Courts are managing to get through their lists successfully.
 Hearings themselves can take a little longer than before COVID, as the Magistrates have to retire from the Courtroom more often due to the logistics of social distancing as they can no longer huddle together to discuss cases whilst remaining on the bench.

 Anyone who is ordered to engage with the Probation Service may find that the process is slower than before, due to the logistics of remote working.
 Probation Service appointments are also currently being conducted via telephone rather than face to face.

 We have noticed that the Initial Details of the Prosecution Case (the case papers prepared by the Crown Prosecution Service) are reaching us very late recently.
 This means that on occasion we sometimes only receive full details of the Prosecution case against our clients on the day of the hearing itself.
 If this does happen, we will still take the time that we need to read your papers properly so that we can advise you fully.

 Anyone attending a Magistrates’ Court is expected to wear a mask inside the building while waiting for their case to be called.
 Masks are not required in the Courtrooms themselves.

 Most Crown Court hearings are being conducted via video link, with the Court using the CVP (common video platform).